Editorial style guide

 |

 Use positive language about disability, avoiding outdated terms that stereotype or stigmatise.
-Do not use 'handicapped' or 'wheelchair-bound' and avoid referring to people as nouns (eg 'the disabled') or as suffering from, or afflicted by, a condition It is preferable to use 'xxx' people rather than people with 'xxx': disabled people (not people with disabilities); hearing-impaired customers; vision-impaired users; wheelchair user; mobility-impaired passengers; people with learning difficulties It is acceptable to use specific terms, such as blind, deaf or partially sighted if it is relevant to the topic However, whenever possible, it is preferable to describe the barriers that disabled people experience rather than impairments linked to a person's medical condition: hearing-impaired passengers or people who use our services who may experience communication barriers; passengers who experience physical barriers Note: This can also include people with luggage, pushchairs, bulky items or similar Note: The deaf community should be identified separately from the disabled community: the disabled and deaf communities See also able-bodied; blind; deaf |
+Do not use 'handicapped' or 'wheelchair-bound' and avoid referring to people as nouns (for example,'the disabled') or as suffering from, or afflicted by, a condition It is preferable to use 'xxx' people rather than people with 'xxx': disabled people (not people with disabilities); hearing-impaired customers; vision-impaired users; wheelchair user; mobility-impaired passengers; people with learning difficulties It is acceptable to use specific terms, such as blind, deaf or partially sighted if it is relevant to the topic However, whenever possible, it is preferable to describe the barriers that disabled people experience rather than impairments linked to a person's medical condition: hearing-impaired passengers or people who use our services who may experience communication barriers; passengers who experience physical barriers Notes 1) This can also include people with luggage, pushchairs, bulky items or similar 2) The deaf community should be identified separately from the disabled community: the disabled and deaf communities See also able-bodied; blind; deaf |

 disabled access |

-Use this term when referring to disabled accessibility, as 'accessibility' has a wider meaning.
-See also accessibility |
+Use this term when referring to disabled accessibility, as 'accessibility' has a wider meaning See also accessibility |

 disabled person's Freedom Pass |